bioidiap/bob.pad.base/README.rst

 In this base class implementation, only a core functionality is implemented.
 The specialized algorithms should be provided by other packages, which are usually in the ``bob.pad`` namespace, such as:

-* `bob.pad.speech for speech-related PAD algorithms
+* `bob.pad.voice for speech-related PAD algorithms

 Installation